mikekistler/mcp-whats-new/README.md

 [protocol version negotiation]: https://modelcontextprotocol.io/specification/2025-06-18/basic/lifecycle#version-negotiation

-Starting with the 2025-06-18 version of the MCP Specification, clients must include the "MCP-Protocol-Version" header in all messages for the session after the "initialize" message.
+Starting with the 2025-06-18 version of the MCP Specification, clients using the streaming HTTP protocol must include the "MCP-Protocol-Version" header in all messages for the session after the "initialize" message.

 The MCP C# SDK includes this header automatically in all messages sent by the client after the "Initialize" message.